escapin/ElectionManager/deployment/README.md

 ```

 It set up all the files and folders to deploy the system at `localhost`.
-This operation can be reverted by `make devclean`.
+This operation can be reverted by `make depclean`.

 ## How to run the Election Manager at `localhost`